emscripten-core/emscripten/site/source/docs/porting/simd.rst

 Optimization considerations
 ===========================

-When porting SIMD code to use WebAssembly SIMD, implementors should be aware of semantic differences between the host hardware and WebAssembly semantics; as acknowledged in the WebAssembly design documentation, "`this sometimes will lead to poor performance <https://github.com/WebAssembly/design/blob/master/Portability.md#assumptions-for-efficient-execution>`_."
+When developing SIMD code to use WebAssembly SIMD, implementors should be aware of semantic differences between the host hardware and WebAssembly semantics; as acknowledged in the WebAssembly design documentation, "`this sometimes will lead to poor performance <https://github.com/WebAssembly/design/blob/master/Portability.md#assumptions-for-efficient-execution>`_."
 The following list outlines some WebAssembly SIMD instructions to look out for when performance tuning:

 .. list-table:: WebAssembly SIMD instructions with performance implications
    :widths: 10 10 30
    :header-rows: 1

    * - WebAssembly SIMD instruction
-     - Hardware architecture
+     - Arch
      - Considerations

    * - [i8x16|i16x8|i32x4|i64x2].[shl|shr_s|shr_u]